California Baptist University: 1950s through 1990s

+2000s through present day

-The School of Music was established in 2002 with the new Dr. Bonnie G. Metcalf School of Education following in 2003.
-The same year, the new university complex, known as the Yeager Center, was opened housing classrooms, administration offices, the cafeteria, computer labs, and professors' offices.
+The School of Music was established in 2002, and the Bonnie G. Metcalf School of Education followed in 2003.
+The same year, the university complex, known as the Yeager Center, was opened, housing classrooms, administration offices, the cafeteria, computer labs, and professors' offices.

-In mid-2004, new housing complexes were built, and later in the year the university enrolled its first students in the Masters of Music degree program.

-The School of Engineering was established in 2006.
-The inaugural class in the fall of 2007 had 55 students.

-2010s

-CBU added its College of Health Science in the fall of 2010 when enrollment exceeded 4,700 students.
-Also in September 2010, CBU also opened its third campus restaurant, Brisco's Village Café.
+In the fall of 2010, CBU added a College of Health Science, and enrollment exceeded 4,700 students.

-On August 30, 2011, nursing student Domaine Javier was expelled from California Baptist University for being a transgender woman.
-The reason given for Javier's expulsion was that she was accused of "committing or attempting to engage in fraud, or concealing identity" by having applied and being accepted as a woman to the school.
-A California state trial court handed partial victories to both the university and Javier.
-In 2014, Javier was awarded $4,000 plus attorney's fees.

 On September 8, 2015, CBU offered its first doctoral degree, a Doctorate of Nursing Practice (DNP) through the School of Nursing.

 The CBU Events Center opened in November 2017.
 The following year, the CBU Dennis and Carol Troesh Engineering Building was opened.

+Expulsion of Domaine Javier

+On August 30, 2011, California Baptist University expelled incoming nursing student Domaine Javier for being a transgender woman.
+CBU claimed she had concealed her identity when applying to the school.
+Before attending classes, Javier revealed her identity on MTV's True Life, after which CBU expelled her.
+As a result, Javier's attorneys filed a lawsuit against the school on grounds of discrimination, citing California's Unruh Civil Rights Act.
+Javier also brought suit against the university for breach of contract.
+Riverside County Superior Court Judge Gloria Connor Trask ruled on July 11, 2014 that as a transgender person, Javier's application violated the university's moral code and the school was within its rights to expel her.
+Trask, however, ruled that the university should not have prohibited Javier from entering university businesses and services which were open to the public.
+Because of California Baptist's decision to bar Javier from their campus businesses, Judge Trask ordered the school to pay her $4,000 in statutory damages in addition to attorney's fees.

 Campus

 Annie Gabriel Library

-The Annie Gabriel Library is named in honor of Miss Annie Gabriel, whose gifts enabled the initial development of the collection.
+The Annie Gabriel Library is named in honor of Annie Gabriel, whose gifts enabled the initial development of the collection.

-Holdings

-In addition to more than 110,000 print volumes and 150,000 e-book holdings, the library provides access to over 30,000 journals titles and 79 databases.
-The library has a growing collection of more than 17,000 DVDs and streaming videos.
-Along with a research computer lab, the library is equipped with wireless service throughout the building.